 Work for mastery

 Work for mastery, not for retirement.
-Success will come as a result of mastery.
+Success and happiness comes from mastery.
 Know what you're good or can be good at and work towards bettering yourself personally and professionally to achieve mastery in self and your chosen vocation.
 Having this goal and purpose in mind keeps you motivated and anticipating the future.
 Independent of outcome, the process in achieving mastery brings joy through immersion, satisfaction from progress, and pride for not giving up in the face of difficulties.

 Whatever profession you may be in, make time for wonder and curiosity.
 With a huge open resource both on- and offline, there is little to stop one from learning outside of formal education.
 Stay curious and keep learning.

 As you hold yourself to higher standards and refuse to succumb to mediocrity, you are also raising your self-esteem, self-confidence and self-concept.
 Nothing gives us more pride and makes us happier than becoming a master of our chosen vocation, through which we contribute to the society.
 We derive meanings from our lives through giving our best to a cause greater than ourselves.